samiamlabs/minireach_docs/source/motion_control.rst

 The drive motor and steer servo have dedicated motor controllers connected to the CAN bus.
 The real-time components of the controls run on these CAN nodes.
-The main computer streams commands to a third node on the CAN network refered to here as ICH with a frequency of 50Hz using a USB socketcan interface.
+The main computer streams commands to a third node on the CAN network refered to here as ICH with a frequency of 50Hz using a socketcan interface.
 The ICH board handles communication with the motor and servo controllers as well as low-level safety, fault protection and diagnostics.